hubenjm/mincostflow/README.md

 mincost.cc is a C++ program which solves the minimum-cost flow problem on a discrete directed network given integer arc capacities, unit costs, and divergence values using the epsilon relaxation algorithm with epsilon scaling.
 Please see [wikipedia](http://en.wikipedia.org/wiki/Minimum-cost_flow_problem) for details on the problem and background.
 In simple terms, it finds a flow vector x indexed by the arcs of the graph that yields the minimum cost and which has the specified divergence values at every node.
+Also see page 304 of the book **Dimitri Bertsekas - Network Optimization: Continuous and Discrete Models**, which can be downloaded for free from http://web.mit.edu/dimitrib/www/net.html for a well presented description of the algorithm as well as other similar algorithms to solve the problem (note: notation is slightly different from that used here).

 ### Notation: